At the bottom of this page are links to additional FAQ's by topic.

 How much do you charge to build my home?

-We are building custom homes for our clients at $100 per square foot.
-Here is what is included.
+We are building custom homes for our clients starting at $120 per square foot.
 Remember you are free to hire any builder of your choice to build your home.
+Our highest end custom building utilizing Coventec construction and all custom interiors tops out at $135 per square foot.

 If I buy land in one of the developments, do I have to build right away?